Death sentence for Jesus

 Why did the crowd in Jerusalem choose Barabbas, not Jesus?
 Because Barabbas, a political terrorist and criminal, was the Sanhedrin’s preferred candidate.

-Pontius Pilate did not realize that the people of Jerusalem, who hated the Roman presence in Jerusalem and were fiercely loyal to their leaders, would never accept Pilate's choice.
+Pontius Pilate did not realise that the people of Jerusalem, who hated the Roman presence in Jerusalem and were fiercely loyal to their leaders, would never accept Pilate’s choice.

 The Passover amnesty

 Apparently it was the custom to release a prisoner at Passover.
 Josephus, the Jewish historian, says that the Romans sometimes gave an amnesty to prisoners in Judaea for political reasons.

 This practice is not mentioned outside the gospels, but that is no reason to doubt it.
 It may have been Pilate’s invention, occurring only while he was governor.
 He was always looking for ways to mollify the people and gain popularity for himself.
 Jerusalem was a notoriously difficult posting for any governor.